 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 The standard requires an acquirer in a business combination to recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC 606, Revenue from Contracts with Customers, as if the acquirer had originated the contracts, provided such contracts had been appropriately accounted for under ASC 606 by the acquiree, rather than recognizing them at their estimated fair value on the acquisition date as required under the existing guidance.
 The standard is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022 on a prospective basis, with early adoption permitted.
-This standard is effective for the Company in fiscal year 2024.
-We do not expect the adoption of this standard to have a significant impact on its consolidated financial statements.
+The Company adopted this standard on a prospective basis during the three months ended April 30, 2023 and there was no material impact on the Company's consolidated financial statements.